gatsbyjs/gatsby/docs/blog/2020-03-11-netlify-functions-and-gatsby-cloud/index.md

 canonicalLink: https://joshwcomeau.com/gatsby/using-netlify-functions-with-gatsby-cloud/
 ---

-import netlifyFunctions from "@assets/netlify-functions/gatsby-cloud.png"
+import netlifyFunctions from "./gatsby-cloud.png"

 Every now and then, Gatsby developers find themselves needing a sprinkle of back-end code.
-We don't necessarily need a whole server, and we certainly don't want to have to deal with things like server provisioning and load balancing.
+We don't necessarily need a whole server, and we certainly don't want to have to deal with things like load balancing and scaling.
 We just need some code to run not-in-the-browser.

 Case in point: when I was rebuilding my [personal blog](https://joshwcomeau.com/), I wanted to track and display the number of likes each article gets, as well as the number of hits (for a retro-style hit counter).